-Make the dough: Add masarepa or masa harina to a large bowl.
+Add the masarepa or masa harina to a large bowl.
 Gradually stir in the 1 cup of reserved crockpot juices.
 Stir in 3 cups of chicken stock and a packet of Goya seasoning.
 Slowly add a little more chicken stock, stirring, stopping when cornmeal comes together into a soft dough.
 Work in the lard with your fingers.
 It should be soft and pliable.

 Rinse the banana leaves and gently dry them.
-Banana leaves are huge, so I cut them into rough rectangles for the tamales.
+Banana leaves are huge, so we cut them into rough rectangles for the tamales.
 Experiment with the size you prefer (large, appetizer-size, etc).

 For a medium tamale, cut the leaves into rectangles about 8 x 10 inches.
 Lay the rectangle down flat, and place about 1/2 cup of dough in the middle.
 Press the dough into a rectangle about 2 1/2 by 4 inches.
 Place a couple of tablespoons of filling on top, and sprinkle with raisins, nuts, and olives if desired.
 Top filling with another 1/2 cup of dough, and press into the rectangle.

 Place several tamales (as many that will fit easily) into a steamer basket insert, and place basket over a pot of boiling water, keeping tamales above the water.
-Cover tamales with a kitchen towel, then with a pot lid, and steam for 30-45 minutes, being careful to replenish the water in the pot when necessary.
+Cover tamales with a kitchen towel, then with a pot lid, and steam for 30 to 45 minutes, being careful to replenish the water in the pot when necessary.

 Let tamales cool, then serve.
 Steamed tamales can be frozen.
 Reheat them by steaming them or simply microwaving them.